Photography Business Planner

 How long does it take to build a photography side business?

-3-6 months to build a portfolio and get first paying clients.
-6-12 months to establish steady part-time income.
-1-2+ years to build a reputation and charge premium rates.
+Expect 3-6 months to build a portfolio and get first paying clients, 6-12 months to establish steady part-time income, and 1-2+ years to build reputation and charge premium rates.
 Consistency and marketing matter more than gear.

 Should I focus on one niche or multiple?

-Starting with one niche (portraits, events, products) helps you build expertise and reputation faster.
+Starting with one niche such as portraits, events, products, or real estate helps you build expertise and reputation faster.
 Once established, you can expand.
 Trying to do everything often means doing nothing well.